Possession of Drug Paraphernalia Charges In Arizona

 Defending Against Drug Paraphernalia Possession Charges

-- Lack of knowledge: If you were unaware that you were in possession of drug paraphernalia, this may serve as a valid defense against the charges.
+- Lack of knowledge: If you were unaware that you possessed drug paraphernalia, this may serve as a valid defense.

-- Illegal search or seizure: If evidence was obtained against you through an unlawful search or seizure, our attorneys might be able to have the evidence dismissed from your case.
+- Illegal search or seizure: If evidence was obtained through an unlawful search or seizure, it may be suppressed.

-- Insufficient evidence: If the prosecution is unable to prove beyond a reasonable doubt that you knowingly possessed the drug paraphernalia, our attorneys will strive to contest the evidence and advocate for a dismissal or acquittal.
+- Insufficient evidence: If the State cannot prove knowing possession beyond a reasonable doubt, we challenge the evidence and seek dismissal or acquittal.

 How We Do It